ObjectIsAdvantag/smartsheet-to-webex/README.md

-# Smartsheet to Webex Teams
+# Smartsheet to Webex

-a Node.js webhook that posts messages to Webex Teams as new rows are filled in a SmartSheet.
+a Node.js webhook that posts messages to Webex as new rows are filled in a SmartSheet.

 To run this code, you will need to:
 1. create a SmartSheet, add a form to it, and pick your Smartsheet info (sheet id and access token)